People

 Profile

 I am an Associate Professor in Postcolonial Literature.
 My research specialism is in contemporary Caribbean literature.
 My current research focuses on literary representations of gender-based violence, and on arts-based methods for GBV prevention in the Caribbean.
-I am principal investigator for an AHRC-funded project, Representing gender-based violence: literature, performance and activism in the Anglophone Caribbean, an international project that I am running in collaboration with co-investigators, researchers and NGOs in Jamaica, Trinidad and Tobago and the UK.
+I was principal investigator for an AHRC-funded project, Representing gender-based violence: literature, performance and activism in the Anglophone Caribbean, an international project that I ran from 2021 to 2024 in collaboration with co-investigators, researchers and NGOs in Jamaica, Trinidad and Tobago and the UK.

 Research

 International collaboration is a central element of my research practice as a British researcher, located in the UK, working in Caribbean literary studies.
-I am currently principal investigator for an AHRC-funded project, Representing gender-based violence: literature, performance and activism in the Anglophone Caribbean, funded by the UK Arts and Humanities Research Council (2021-24), working with co-investigators Gabrielle Hosein and Sonjah Stanley Niaah, research associates Amílcar Sanatan, Kelsi Delaney and Zahra Warner, poet Shivanee Ramlochan, and project partners ROOTS Foundation TT, Tribe Sankofa and Bocas Lit Fest.
-This project has three main aims: to analyse representations of gender-based violence (GBV) in contemporary Caribbean literary and performance cultures, to generate new creative work on the theme of GBV, and to equip young people to take leadership in arts activism against GBV.
-As part of my work on this project, I am co-editing an anthology with Shivanee Ramlochan, Unstitching Silence: Fiction and Poetry by Caribbean Writers on Gender-based Violence (Peekash Press, forthcoming 2024), and working with the project team to produce an open-access teaching resource, GBV Education for Youth: a Caribbean Arts-based Facilitation Guide
+I was principal investigator for an AHRC-funded project, Representing gender-based violence: literature, performance and activism in the Anglophone Caribbean, funded by the UK Arts and Humanities Research Council (2021-24), working with co-investigators Gabrielle Hosein and Sonjah Stanley Niaah, research associates Amílcar Sanatan, Kelsi Delaney and Zahra Warner, poet Shivanee Ramlochan, and project partners ROOTS Foundation TT, Tribe Sankofa and Bocas Lit Fest.
+This project had three main aims: to analyse representations of gender-based violence (GBV) in contemporary Caribbean literary and performance cultures, to generate new creative work on the theme of GBV, and to equip young people to take leadership in arts activism against GBV.
+As part of my work on this project, I co-edited an anthology with Shivanee Ramlochan, Unstitching Silence: Fiction and Poetry by Caribbean Writers on Gender-based Violence (Peekash Press, forthcoming November 2024), and worked with the project team and partners to produce an open-access teaching resource, GBV Education for Youth: a Caribbean Arts-based Facilitation Guide.

 This project emerged out of a broader international and interdisciplinary research networking project that I led in collaboration with Anthony Harriott (University of the West Indies) on Crime and its Representation in the Anglophone Caribbean, 1834-2018, funded by the British Academy (2016-19).
 The project brought social science researchers into dialogue with arts and humanities researchers, and involved over forty network members from the UK and across the Caribbean region.
 As an outcome of this project, I co-edited a special issue of the Caribbean Journal of Criminology, ‘Crime, Gender and Sexuality in the Anglophone Caribbean: Interdisciplinary Perspectives’, and launched the ongoing University of the West Indies and University of Leicester International Summer School, an annual week-long global studies programme for postgraduate students and early career researchers based in the Caribbean and the UK, hosted in alternate years by the University of Leicester and the University of the West Indies.
-I also wrote a book, Crime Fiction in the Caribbean: Reframing Crime and Justice, forthcoming with Oxford University Press.
+I also wrote a book, Crime Fiction in the Caribbean: Reframing Crime and Justice (Oxford University Press, forthcoming October 2024)

 I have a long-standing interest in literary form and genre.
 My first book was Communities in Contemporary Anglophone Caribbean Short Stories (Liverpool University Press, 2014), which presents the phenomenon of interconnected stories as a distinctive feature of late twentieth and early twenty-first century anglophone Caribbean literary cultures.
 Before that I co-edited a book with Mark McWatt and Emma Smith, The Caribbean Short Story: Critical Perspectives (Peepal Tree Press, 2011), a comprehensive collection which explores the significance of the short story form to Caribbean cultural production across the twentieth and into the twenty-first century.